chakrabar/chakrabar.github.io/_posts/articles/2018-01-14-porting-aspnet-apps-to-aspnet-core-2.0.md

 Here I'll talk about my experience of converting an existing ASP.NET MVC application (.NET Framework) to the new [ASP.NET Core 2.0](https://docs.microsoft.com/en-us/aspnet/core/) application.
 It is rather a port or [migration](https://docs.microsoft.com/en-us/aspnet/core/migration/proper-to-2x/index) than an upgrade, as it involved bunch of code changes and restructuring.
 Some of the concepts has changed dramatically, and some existing functionalities are not available anymore.

-Before going into the porting process, let us briefly discuss what changes we are going to make, and what to expect overall.
+Before going into the actual porting process, let us briefly discuss about the practical changes and the real changes we are going to make.
 Here, when we say ASP.NET Core or .NET Core, we refer to the **.NET Core 2.0** framework.

 #### [1] MVC Application with `ASP.NET Core` Web Application